|

 A NOSTALGIC LOOK BACK

-brocauns have just finished fishing at Tarnacreeba near the Metal Bridge.
-The men are cold and hungry, but what matter, its
+of two brocauns have just finished fishing at Tarnacreeba near the Metal Bridge.
+The men are cold and hungry, but what matter,

-only a short run home to the Abbey and 7 or 8 beamy salmon lie on the bottom of one of the brocauns.
-Home now for a few hours
+its only a short run home to the Abbey and 7 or 8 beamy salmon lie on the bottom of one of the brocauns.
+Home now for a few

 It's evening, they must face once more the long journey back to Doonass